orhun/kmon/README.md

 [libxcb](https://xcb.freedesktop.org/) should be installed for using the copy/paste commands of X11.
 [*](https://github.com/aweinstock314/rust-clipboard/issues/67)

-For example, run `apt-get install libxcb1-dev` for Debian/Ubuntu and `yum install libxcb-devel` for Fedora.
+e.g: Install `libxcb1-dev` package for Debian/Ubuntu and `libxcb-devel` package for Fedora/openSUSE/Void Linux.

 ## Usage